315+ Telescopes Ranked

 Under $500

-• The Sky-Watcher Virtuoso GTi 150P has fully motorized GoTo and tracking controlled via your smartphone or tablet, in addition to significantly larger aperture and a much wider field of view than the Astro Fi 102.
-It can also be aimed manually with no ill effect to the GoTo alignment and compacts into an extremely small package thanks to its collapsible tube.
+• The Sky-Watcher Virtuoso GTi 150P has fully motorized GoTo and tracking controlled via your smartphone or tablet, in addition to a significantly larger aperture and a much wider field of view than the Astro Fi 102.
+It can also be aimed manually with no ill effect on the GoTo alignment and compacts into an extremely small package thanks to its collapsible tube.
 A 130mm model is also available.

 $500-$700

-• The Celestron Astro Fi 130 uses the same mount and includes the same accessories as the Astro Fi 102, but the 130mm f/5 Newtonian optical tube has quite a bit more light gathering and resolving power and offers a drastically wider achievable field of view more suited for viewing deep-sky objects than the 102mm Maksutov.
+• The Celestron Astro Fi 130 uses the same mount and includes the same accessories as the Astro Fi 102, but the 130mm f/5 Newtonian optical tube has quite a bit more light gathering and resolving power and offers a drastically wider achievable field of view, more suited for viewing deep-sky objects than the 102mm Maksutov.

 Aftermarket Accessory Recommendations